-Metro plays an important role in achieving the region's growth strategy by focusing public transportation services in the urban growth area of King County and providing service to designated centers and other areas of concentrated activity.
+Metro and the Marine Division play((s)) an important role in achieving the region's growth strategy by focusing public transportation services in the urban growth area of King County and providing service to designated centers and other areas of concentrated activity.
 Centers and other communities that are compact and friendly to pedestrians and bicycles are most easily served by transit.
 Such communities foster healthier, more active lifestyles while reducing auto dependency and associated road investments.
 By the same token, transit service can support and encourage development that is more compact.

-Metro supports municipal, agency and private development of transit-supportive, pedestrian-friendly communities through partnership, coordination and delivery of public transportation services.
+Metro and the Marine Division support((s)) municipal, agency and private development of transit-supportive, pedestrian- and bicycle-friendly communities through partnership, coordination and delivery of public transportation services.
+Metro also promotes partnerships to implement transit-supportive infrastructure to improve access to transit.
 Metro also partners with jurisdictions and the private sector to spur transit-oriented development through redevelopment opportunities at or adjacent to park-and-rides.

-- T-204 King County should support local and regional growth plans and policies by focusing transit services on centers and other areas of concentrated activity. - T-205 King County should support, encourage, and implement high-capacity transit facilities and services that are consistent with, and supportive of, the comprehensive plan and Metro's Strategic Plan for Public Transportation.
+T-204 King County should support local and regional growth plans and policies by focusing transit services on centers and other areas of concentrated activity.

+T-205 King County should support, encourage, and implement high-capacity transit facilities and services that are consistent with, and supportive of, the comprehensive plan and Metro's Strategic Plan for Public Transportation, and Metro's Long Range Plan for Public Transportation and the Marine Division's 2014 Strategic Plan.